-- Develop a Terms of Reference, with The City of Calgary, to direct a joint study to determine the ultimate configuration of 84th Street, including future alignment, access management, and right-of-way requirements (84th Street Study) - 2.
-Prior to the hamlet of Conrich's population exceeding 5,000 residents, the County will:

-- a. review the community's policing requirements and identify additional needed resources, if any (Policy 22.5); and - b. consider providing the Conrich area with County managed solid waste services (Policy 26.7). - 3.
-Consider a funding and design strategy for entryway signage for Rocky View hamlets. - 4.
-Consider the adoption of a 'work/live' land use district. - 5.
-Consider the adoption of a utility district for the designation of private stormwater ponds. - 6.
-Work with The City of Calgary to amend the Rocky View/Calgary Intermunicipal Development Plan to determine appropriate land use, interface policies, and servicing strategies for the residual lands within Calgary that border the Conrich Area Structure Plan. - 7.
-Monitor and report on the plan implementation as part of the yearly County Plan reporting (Policy 28.23). - 8.
-Work with The City of Calgary to prepare the East Stoney Trail and Related Infrastructure Analysis as per Policy 23.14. - 9.
-Work with the City of Calgary and City of Chestermere to determine regional recreational needs, and collaborate on joint applications for provincial grants.
+- 1. Develop a terms of reference to direct the review of the Future Policy Area (Map 5). - 2.
+Develop a Terms of Reference, with The City of Calgary, to direct a joint study to determine the ultimate configuration of 84th Street, including future alignment, access management, and right-of-way requirements (84th Street Study). - 3.
+Develop a local plan for the Township Road 250 industrial transition area, as per Policy 9.9 and Map 12, to address a unique non-residential/residential interface issue. - 4.
+Prior to the hamlet of Conrich's population exceeding 5,000 residents, the County will: - a. review the community's policing requirements and identify additional needed resources, if any (Policy 21.5); and - b. consider providing the Conrich area with County managed solid waste services (Policy 25.7). - 5.
+Consider the adoption of a new hamlet of Conrich boundary. - 6.
+Consider a funding and design strategy for entryway signage for Rocky View hamlets. - 7.
+Consider the adoption of a 'work/live' land use district. - 8.
+Consider the adoption of a utility district for the designation of private stormwater ponds. - 9.
+Work with The City of Calgary to amend the Rocky View/Calgary Intermunicipal Development Plan to determine appropriate land use, interface policies, and servicing strategies for the residual lands within Calgary that border the Conrich Area Structure Plan. - 10.
+Monitor and report on the plan implementation as part of the yearly County Plan reporting (Policy 27.23). - 11.
+Work with The City of Calgary to prepare the East Stoney Trail and Related Infrastructure Analysis as per Policy 22.14.

-29.0 INTERMUNICIPAL COORDINATION AND COOPERATION
+28.0 INTERMUNICIPAL COORDINATION AND COOPERATION

 The plan area is bordered by Calgary to the west and south, and Chestermere to the south and east.
 The plan acknowledges the land use intent of these adjacent municipalities and provides for appropriate, compatible land use transitions at the interface areas.
-In addition, the plan contains specific stormwater (Section 25), transportation (Section 23), open space (Section 19), business interface (Section 15), and intermunicipal (Section 29) policies that promote a coordinated and cooperative approach to planning.
+In addition, the plan contains specific stormwater (Section 24), transportation (Section 22), open space (Section 18), business interface (Section 14), and intermunicipal (Section 28) policies that promote a coordinated and cooperative approach to planning.